cat _posts/2021-03-09-xcry-ransomware-en.md

 importc: "GC_malloc_atomic", boehmGC.}

-add ecx, 8 - take the “real” kernel32 string (image above) at offset 8.
+Here, add ecx, 8 advances to the actual kernel32 string at offset 8 in the object shown above.

-On startup, Xcry copies itself into APPDATA under a random name.
+On startup, XCRY copies itself into APPDATA under a random name.

 Short Hash + space + private key + byte 0x0A.